 Females are slightly smaller than males.
 On overage they measure from 1.09m-1.4m (43-55in).
 Wingspan averages 2.5-3m (8.2-9.8ft) with weight being between 7 and 14.1kg (15-31lb).

 This species is carnivorous.
 Their main food source is carrion with cattle being their favorite.
 They will also seek out the carcasses of deer, goats, sheep, donkeys, horses, pigs, cougars, bears, whales, Californian sea lions, rabbits, weasels, gophers, foxes and coyotes.
-It is rare that they eat a bird or reptile.
+On occasion they may eat a bird or reptile.
 In the past most of their food came from American bison and pronghorns but these are now rare meaning they are not used as a food source as frequently.

 Due to not having a sense of smell this species will look around for other predators to find a carcass.
 When arriving at a carcass they will displace common ravens and turkey vultures.
 In turn golden eagles and coyotes force them away.